-- biological data): the years for which the data are available; the fields within the database (e.g. for sightings data: species, date, time, school size; visibility; perpendicular distance etc.); the sample sizes; - (b) provide references to data collection and validation protocols and any associated information needed to understand the datasets or to explain gaps or limitations; - (c) where available, provide references to documents and publications of previous analyses undertaken of data collected during the programme; and - (d) contact details of who should be approached if scientists have questions regarding the data before submitting formal applications for them.
+- (b) provide references to data collection and validation protocols and any associated information needed to understand the datasets or to explain gaps or limitations; - (c) where available, provide references to documents and publications of previous analyses undertaken of data collected during the programme; and - (d) contact details of who should be approached if scientists have questions regarding the data before submitting formal applications for them.

-Members of the Scientific Committee and participants in the Expert Panel Workshop who wish to submit papers to the specialist Workshop should submit applications to the data holders in the data holders' data access protocol format via the Data Availability Group (DAG12).
-In accordance with a trial agreement reached at the 2014 Annual Meeting (IWC, 2015a, p.82), such requests should normally be developed for submission as a document to the Scientific Committee four weeks before the Annual Meeting13.
+Members of the Scientific Committee and participants in the expert workshop who wish to submit papers to the specialist workshop should submit applications to the data holders in the data holders' data access protocol format via the Data Availability Group (DAG5).
+In accordance with a trial agreement reached at the 2014 Annual Meeting (see main SC report, this volume), such requests should normally be developed for submission as a document to the Scientific Committee four weeks before the Scientific Committee meeting6.
 This will allow other members of the Scientific Committee (including the data holders) to consider alternative analyses.
 The final data description document and the data themselves shall be available in electronic format one month after the close of the Annual Meeting.
 The timetable is displayed in Table 1.

 Applications for the access to data for the purpose of periodic or final review, should follow the recommended approach of Procedure B of the IWC SC Data Availability Agreement (IWC, 2004).
-In order to facilitate this process, requests submitted in advance (see above) will then be considered at the Annual Meeting.
-Initially, data requesters, data owners and the DAG will discuss the request early in the Annual Meeting.
+In order to facilitate this process, requests submitted in advance (see above) will then be considered at the Scientific Committee Meeting.
+Initially, data requesters, data owners and the DAG will discuss the request early in the Meeting.
 This will provide opportunities for clarification and possible amendment of proposed studies.
-If there is disagreement over the acceptability of the request (e.g. whether analytical methods are appropriate and within the terms of reference of the Workshop), this will be referred by the DAG to the appropriate sub-committee or an ad hoc group.
+If there is disagreement over the acceptability of the request (e.g. whether analytical methods are appropriate and within the terms of reference of the workshop), this will be referred by the DAG to the appropriate sub-committee or an ad hoc group.
 In the hopefully rare event that disagreement remain after the sub-group discussion, then the DAG will be authorised to take the final decision on the request.
-Data forms and requests can then be signed/authorised at the Annual Meeting.
-Data owners will provide the data in a prompt manner (usually within two weeks of the data becoming formally available one month after the close of the Annual Meeting) in accordance with the agreed protocols.14
+Data forms and requests can then be signed/authorised at the meeting.
+Data owners will provide the data in a prompt manner (usually within two weeks of the data becoming formally available one month after the close of the Annual Meeting) in accordance with the agreed protocols.7